-Without energy, silver mine supply would likely collapse more than 95+%.
+Without energy, the silver mine supply would likely collapse by more than 95+%.
 Unfortunately, analysts only focus on the cost of energy and not the future availability of it.

 For example, even though the cost of diesel for Pan American Silver was approximately 7-8% of its total mining costs in 2018, without the 15.4 million gallons of diesel consumed by the company’s mines, the overwhelming majority of that silver would have stayed in the ground.
 I estimated Pan American Silver’s diesel cost by multiplying the 15.4 million gallons by a wholesale price of diesel of $2.50.
 This is just an estimate.

 I decided to focus on Pan American Silver’s two highest ore-grade primary mines.
 The La Colorado Mine in Mexico had a silver ore grade of 11.5 ounces per ton (oz/t) and the San Vincente Mine in Bolivia was 11.6 oz/t.
 These two mines would use the least amount of fuel per oz of silver production versus the other mines.
 Thus, the figures below are a BEST CASE scenario and are quite conservative compared to the entire primary silver mining industry.

 First, here are the different amounts of energy consumed by Pan American Silver’s mines: